-Dr. Burke-Garcia currently leads the award-winning national mental health communication campaign, How Right Now/Que Hacer Ahora (HRN/QHA).
+Over the course of her career, Dr. Burke-Garcia has spearheaded some of the most innovative communication programs and studies on a variety of health topics.
+Most recently, she led the award-winning national mental health communication campaign, How Right Now/Que Hacer Ahora (HRN/QHA).
 Made possible with support from the CDC Foundation, and conducted in partnership with the Centers for Disease Control and Prevention (CDC), HRN/QHA aims to increase coping and resilience and reduce adverse psychological and behavioral outcomes.
 Evaluation findings revealed that HRN/QHA was most effective for those most in-need – that is, those who reported the greatest levels of stress and discord in the family.

-Over the course of her career, Dr. Burke-Garcia has spearheaded some of the most innovative communication programs and studies on a variety of health topics.
-Her prior work has included acting as director for CDC’s National Influenza Vaccination Campaign and directing digital strategy for CDC’s entire immunization portfolio.
+Other prior work has included acting as director for CDC’s National Influenza Vaccination Campaign and directing digital strategy for CDC’s entire immunization portfolio.
 She also has worked with MeetUp groups and the Waze mobile application to move people to action around flu vaccination and HIV testing, respectively.

-She has been named as Diverse Health Hub’s Woman of the Week and to VeryWellHealth.com’s list of 10 Modern Female Innovators Shaking Up Health Care.
+She has been named as Diverse Health Hub’s Woman of the Week and to VeryWellHealth’s list of 10 Modern Female Innovators Shaking Up Health Care.
 She has received a 2022 Recognition Award from the Global Alliance for Behavioral Health and Social Justice and a 2014 Social Media Icon Award from PRNews Group.
 Most recently, she has been featured by the U.S. Surgeon General for her work.

 She holds a Ph.D. in Communication from George Mason University, a Master’s degree from Georgetown University, and a Bachelor’s degree from McGill University.